peteroupc/peteroupc.github.io/randomfunc.md

         if tp > 25 or (tp > 5 and p > 0.1 and p < 0.9)
              countval = -1
              // "countval
-             while countval < 0 and countval > trials
+             while countval < 0 or countval > trials
                   countval = floor(Normal(tp, tp) + 0.5)
              end
              return countval